Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Summary and discussion

 \section{Summary and discussion}

-The main purpose of this paper was to identify the asymptotic behaviour of the instanton partition function in $SU(N)$ theory with $2N$ matter multiplets in the fundamental representation, in the limit of large vacuum expectation values of the Higgs field $\bf a$.
+The main purpose of this paper was to identify the asymptotic behaviour of the instanton partition function in $SU(N)$ theory with $2N$ matter multiplets in the fundamental representation, in the limit of large vacuum expectation values of the Higgs field $\bf a$, and to present the recurrence relation for the instanton partition function of this theory.
 However, in the process, we made a few observations that we find interesting enough to include in this Section.
 The behaviour we were investigating essentially depends on how infinity is approached.
-We consider the symmetric way to infinity, in which, in the leading order, all the $a_u$ are placed at the vertices of a regular $N$-polygon, and its diameter tends to infinity.
-We apply the saddle point method to the problem and find that it leads to the Quantum Seiberg-Witten equation, precisely the same as the one describing the Nekrasov-Shalikashvili limit.
-Moreover, we claim that the same equation is valid for any regime that can be described with the saddle point method.
-It turns out, that in our case the QSW equation can be solved perturbatively, reducing in each order to an algebraic equation.
-Moreover, thanks to the conformality of the theory and the chosen approach to infinity, in the leading order of the theory there are only two dimensional parameters (namely, the diameter of the regular polygon and the unique unknown coefficient of the quantum curve).
-As a result, the constrains on the (quantum) periods, which are usually transcendental, in our case are just linear equations, fixing the proportionality between these two parameters.
-This significant simplifications with respect to the general case allow us to find explicit solutions at the saddle point.
-The asymptotic form of the partition function found by means of the saddle point method possesses some interesting features.
-Firstly, the dependence of the asymptotic partition function on the vevs has the the same exponential form as the classical part of the partition function.
+We consider the symmetric way to infinity, required for the recurrence relation, in which in the leading order, all the $a_u$ are placed at the vertices of a regular $N$-polygon, and its diameter tends to infinity.
+We found that, contrary to intuition, in this regime the typical contributions to the instanton partition function come from the configurations with a finite, and not large, number of instantons.
+However, the discrete saddle point approach catches all the essential dependence of the asymptotic behaviour on vevs of the Higgs field and masses of the multiplets, and requires only a minor correction depending solely on the bare ultraviolet coupling constant.
+The saddle point equation turns out to be the Quantum Seiberg-Witten equation, precisely the same as the one describing the Nekrasov-Shalikashvili limit.
+We discovered that the reason behind the saddle point method being relatively accurate is that in the regime of interest the potential energy of interaction of instantons is almost always absent, except for several singular points, exactly as it is in the non-equivariant and NS limits.
+Due to this suppression of instanton interaction, the first $qq$-character equation reduces to the saddle point equation up to a correction, which can be found from the second $qq$-characters, and the rest of the infinite chain of the $qq$-character equations does not play a role.
+The correction appears for the theories with $N \geq 4$.
+We concluded that the same QSW equation is valid for any regime that can be described with the saddle point method.
+In our case, the QSW equation can be solved perturbatively, reducing in each order to an algebraic equation.
+Moreover, thanks to the conformality of the theory and the chosen approach to infinity, the constraints on the (quantum) periods, which are usually transcendental, are just linear equations.
+These significant simplifications with respect to the general case allow us to find explicit solutions at the saddle point.
+The asymptotic form of the partition function possesses some interesting features.
+Firstly, the dependence of the asymptotic partition function on the vevs has the same exponential form as the classical part of the partition function.
 This naturally allows the introduction of a unique effective coupling constant.
-This effective coupling does not allow us to determine the usual coupling matrix, but can be computed from the latter by an averaging procedure.
-Another feature is revealed if we change the perspective and consider the renormalised coupling constant as a parameter of the theory, similarly to the particle physics.
-Then the bare ultraviolet coupling turns out to be a modular function of the renormalised constant (in fact, a Hauptmodul) with respect to a certain triangular group.
-Moreover, the other two factors of the asymptotic are a modular form and a modular function with respect to the same triangular group.
+This effective coupling does not allow us to determine the usual coupling matrix, but can be computed from the latter by a contraction procedure.
+Another feature is revealed if we change the perspective and consider the renormalised coupling constant as a parameter of the theory, similarly to particle physics.
+Then the bare ultraviolet coupling turns out to be a modular function of the renormalised constant (in fact, a Hauptmodul) with respect to a certain triangle group.
+Moreover, the other two factors of the asymptotic are a modular form and a modular function with respect to the same triangle group.